usnistgov/feasst/sphinx/dev.rst

 * document log file and tuning, changing acceptance percentage
 * Include PDF version of manual in release tarballs
 * Package FEASST as a Docker app
-* move unittests to testcases: ljmultilambda2D, NPTandLJvLJMulti, semigrand,
+* move unittests to tutorials: ljmultilambda2D, NPTandLJvLJMulti, semigrand,
 * Fix the API TOC for non-derived classes (e.g., TOC disappears when you select "Histogram")
 * Add test case with AnalyzeCluster and AnalyzeScatter.
 * Add test case with PairTabular1D (and/or improve beyond linear interpolation).